-To join a call, ask for the unique call URL from the call creator, and paste it into the address bar of any browser (desktop or mobile).
-When prompted, enter your name and click Join meeting.
+To join a call, ask for the unique call URL from the call creator, and paste it into the address bar of any browser (desktop or mobile, even if it’s not Brave).

-Yes, Brave Talk is free for one-on-one video calls, provided Brave Rewards is enabled.
+Yes, Brave Talk is free for video calls up to 4 people.
 If you’d like to invite more people, or use Brave Talk’s advanced features, consider upgrading to Brave Premium.
 With Brave Talk Premium, you get secure call recordings, YouTube groupwatch and group streaming, hosting tools like participant muting and entry passcodes, and more for calls with hundreds of people.
-And you can use Brave Talk Premium even if you don’t have Brave Rewards enabled.

-Brave Talk is available on the most up-to-date version of the Brave Browser, for each platform.
+Brave Talk is available on the most up-to-date version of the Brave Browser, on desktop and mobile.

 Yes and no. To start a call, you’ll need to be on the Brave browser.
-However, people you invite to a call do not need to be on the Brave browser to join your call.
+However, people you invite to a call can join from any browser.
+They just need the call link.

 To start, all video and audio data transferred through Brave Talk is encrypted via transport layer encryption.
 This is similar to how many websites use HTTPS to ensure your traffic can’t be captured on public networks (e.g. coffee shop WiFi).

 The video and audio from your call are transmitted to other participants with the help of a Video Bridge server that’s run by Brave’s partner, 8x8.
 When you enable Video Bridge Encryption in Security Options, your browser exchanges keys with other call participants, and these keys are used to encrypt the video and audio streams.
 Only people with keys can see your calls.
-Assuming no malevolence, neither Brave nor its partner, 8x8, have this key by default.
+Assuming honest but curious behavior, neither Brave nor its partner, 8x8, have this key by default.

 However, there are some important limits to Video Bridge Encryption.
 If you want to include a phone participant in your call, have more than 20 participants, or want to include users with incompatible browsers (Safari, most iOS browsers, and browsers based on Chromium version 83 or below), this encryption setting will not work.
 If you record a call, 8x8’s servers will receive a set of keys to decrypt the video/audio stream in order to process and store that recording.
 Brave will continue to improve Brave Talk’s encryption properties and work to remove some of these limitations.